Create Date: July 15, 2024

 Actual cash value is often used in the insurance industry for claims about items.
 It is used to determine the value of an item and can ignore actual economic factors and values.

-Actual cash back can not be negative.
-It can be as low as zero, it can not be any lower.
+Actual cash back cannot be negative.
+It can be as low as zero, but it cannot be lower than that.